sapegin/washingcode-book/manuscript/100_Code_style.md

 ## Obsolete code styles

-Sometimes developers follow a particular code style even if the initial reasoning behind it is no longer relevant.
+Sometimes, developers follow a particular code style even if the initial reasoning behind it is no longer relevant.

 For example, using leading commas in arrays and objects when JavaScript didn’t yet support trailing commas: